LACMA

 Curatorial Notes

-In Lima, intricately decorated side tables and matching sewing boxes were displayed in the sitting room or parlor (salón de estrado), a domestic space for women.
-The parlor served as a gathering or private place for the ladies of the house, who reclined on pillows and tapestries instead of sitting on chairs.
+A mesmerizing pattern of hearts and leaves in shimmering, opalescent shell fragments covers all surfaces of this side table.
+In Lima, intricately decorated tables like this one and matching sewing boxes (M.2019.264.1) were displayed in the salón de estrado (sitting room or parlor), a domestic space for women.
+The parlor served as a gathering or private place for the ladies of the house and their guests, who reclined on pillows and tapestries instead of sitting on chairs.

 Provenance